How to Forgive and Forget: Biblical Strategies that Work

 One scripture in the book of John encourages this freedom.
 It says, “So if the Son sets you free, you will be free indeed.
 (John 8:36 NIV).
 This freedom allows us to let go of our sins and the sins of others.
 This freedom makes it possible for us to live beyond our pain.

-And as our brother Paul aspired, this freedom not only helps us to forget the past but strive toward the greatness of our futures.
-(Phil 3:13 NIV)
+And as our brother Paul aspired in Philippians 3:13, this freedom not only helps us to forget the past but strive toward the greatness of our futures.
+In other words, God’s freedom allows us to experience life after darkness.

 Rejoice with those who rejoice…